hiveeyes/arduino/libraries/BERadio/README.rst

 BERadio C++ was tested successfully on
 Arduino (ATmega328p Pro/Uno), SimulAVR and x86_64 (both Mac OS X).
 It compiles with *avr-g++ 4.8, 4.9 and 5.2* as well as *clang++ 3.4*
-on Mac OS X and Archlinux.
+on Mac OS X and Arch Linux.